Picture of The Automotive Tester Team

 👎 Cons: May require some agitation for extremely dirty wheels.

 Our Verdict: S100 is a trusted, reliable, and safe option.
-It’s a great choice for routine cleaning and for users who want a no-fuss product that just works without the fear of damaging their wheels.
+It’s a great choice for routine cleaning and for users who want a straightforward product that works well without the worry of damaging their wheels.

 5. oesee Professional 4 Pack Long Handle Wheel Brush Kit